Lack of sleep could be adding centimetres to your waistline

 The size of your waist could also predict your cancer risk, according to a study published May 24 in the British Journal of Cancer.

-An extra 11 centimeters around the waistline increased the risk of cancer by 13%.
-In the case of bowel cancer, eight centimeters more fat around the hips was linked to an increased risk of 15%.
+An extra 11 centimetres around the waistline increased the risk of cancer by 13%.
+In the case of bowel cancer, eight centimetres more fat around the hips was linked to an increased risk of 15%.

 Tips to get enough shut eye

 To fulfil the realistic objective of getting seven to nine hours' sleep per night, recommendations include:

 - Maximizing exposure to natural sunlight during the day;